AcidRa1nCloud/DataScienceHW_1_LifeExpect/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code for educational and non-commercial purposes.

 ---
-*Note: Replace "your-username" with your actual GitHub username in the clone URL.*